-Shunting as part of the train path service as well as the stabling and shunting service 0.4.0 To the death of the second of the WCM application: Supported only during weekdays from 08:00 - 17:00.
-Technical characteristics The listed ICT services can be accessed via a ProRail-supported browser.
-No planned changes 3.1.3 Planned changes 4.
-User costs These ICT and information services are provided as part of the train path service, see section 5.3.1 Train path .
-4.1 Information related to the user charge WLIS applications: Multi Factor Authentication based on a Microsoft account is used for access.
-Business use of a Microsoft Account is charged by Microsoft to the titleholder.
-Kijfdis: The charge for using the Kijfdis ICT service is included in the tariff for the stabling and shunting service, see section 7.3.5.2.1 4.2 Information relating to the discount on the user charge N/A 5.
-User conditions The access and service level agreements are part of the Access Agreement, the model of which can be found on the ProRail website .
-Correctness of wagon and load data important for safety: 5.1 Legal requirements a.
+Shunting as part of the train path service as well as the stabling and shunting service WCM application: Supported only during weekdays from 08:00 - 17:00.
+Technical characteristics Planned changes The listed ICT services can be accessed via a ProRail-supported browser.
+No planned changes 3.1.3 Flatilied Chariges 4.
+User costs These ICT and information services are provided as part of the train path service, see 4.1 Information related to the user charge wells applications: MultiFactorAuthorisation based on a Microsoft account can be used to access WLIS Departure Compositions and WLIS Track Occupations.
+Costs are charged to the titleholder by Microsoft for business use of a Microsoft account.
+Kijfdis: The charge for using the Kijfdis ICT service is included in the tariff for the stabling and shunting service, see section 7.3.5.2.1 4.2 Information relating to the discount on the user charge N/A - 5.
+User conditions 5.1 Legal requirements The access and service level agreements are part of the Access Agreement, the model of which can be found on the ProRail website .
+Correctness of wagon and load data important for safety: a.
 The railway undertaking that provides the wagons for hump shunting is responsible for the accuracy of the data provided. b.
 The railway commissioning the hump shunting() is able to adjust data, and is therefore responsible for adequate and careful management of the accuracy of this data. c.
 The railway undertaking that records the shunting operations is responsible for the correct administration of these wagon movements. () Railway undertakings performing the hump shunting (for own trains or for other railway undertakings) have access to some of the wagon and load data of all railway undertakings using the system.
 This data can only be partially shielded for reasons of process safety.
-5.2 Technical requirements made of railway vehicles N/A The railway undertaking works independently in the system, within the guidelines applicable to system use.
+5.2 Technical requirements made of railway vehicles N/A 5.3 Independent use The railway undertaking works independently in the system, within the guidelines applicable to system use.
 The railway undertaking itself is responsible for supervising the work that its own employees perform in the system.
 For example, the system allows the modification of wagon and load data, under the responsibility of the railway undertaking.
-The railway undertaking itself provides first-line support for its own users by appointing 5.3 Independent use core users.
+The railway undertaking itself provides first-line support for its own users by appointing core users.
 These core users are the point of contact within their own organisation for the use of the functionalities and identification of functional problems and requirements.
 ProRail only provides second-line functional support.
 The core users participate in central consultation on desired system adaptations and the testing of new system versions.
 ProRail provides system training and training documentation for end users and core users.
-Extension of system training to process training is the task and responsibility of the railway undertaking.
-5.4 IT systems The applications can be accessed from any computer with an internet connection and a browser supported by ProRail.
-The application can also be accessed by existing users via Logistics Portal > Applications.
-6.Capacity request If you want to use ProRail applications, you need a ProRail account as a customer of 6.1 Access request ProRail: If you, as railway undertaking, are not yet a customer of ProRail, click here for further information on the request procedure.
+Extension of system training to process 5.4 IT systems training is the task and responsibility of the railway undertaking.
+The applications can be accessed from any computer with an internet connection and a browser supported by ProRail.
+The application can also be accessed by existing users J. 4 ii əyətciiiə via Logistics Portal> Applications.
+6. Capacity request If you want to use ProRail applications, you need a ProRail account as a customer of 6.1 Access request ProRail: If you, as railway undertaking, are not yet a customer of ProRail, click here for further information on the request procedure.